Open Accessibility Menu

 Birth Services

-Infirmary Health’s labor and delivery and nursery departments provide pregnancy, childbirth and after birth care to mothers across Mobile and Baldwin Counties.
+Infirmary Health’s labor and delivery and nursery departments provide pregnancy, childbirth, and after-birth care to mothers across Mobile and Baldwin Counties.
 Our family-centered birthing model focuses on the comfort and health of the mother and child.
-Our award-winning birth centers can provide you maternal care close to home.
+Our award-winning birth centers are here to provide you maternal care close to home.

 Learn more about our Birth Centers